InductiveComputerScience/i-slash-x86/tutorial/2-b-type-conversions-down.md

 # 2.a Type Conversions to Types with Less Range

 We can convert the data of one variable into one with a lower range.
 In this example, we have four variables.
-A signed 8-bit value is passed in as input, the output is a 64-bit binary floating point.
-In the code, the s8 is convered to an s16, then to an f32, and then finally to an f64.
+A double precision floating point is passed in as a parameter.
+It is then converted down to an f32.
+During this process, the number will be rounded.
+If the number cannot fit an f32, pluss or minus infinity will be used instead.
+Next, the f32 will be converted to a signed 16-bit integer.
+If the number does not fit, an indefinate value will be set (0x8000?).
+If it fits, the value will be truncated.

 ```